-Since population and employment growth is the same for all alternatives there would be little difference in energy usage for non-transportation-related activities.
-Alternatives 2 and 4 would likely have greater effects on transportation fuel consumption because of the potential for an increased number of new parcels in the resource zones.
-However with those new parcels there is optimism that resource production will be actualized.
-Fossil fuel consumption has an impact on air quality, the impacts on the environment from transportation energy use are contained in the Climate section of the 2007 Comprehensive Plan EIS.
+Transportation fuel consumption would be greater with increased number of new parcels in resources zones.
+However, as development happens over the 20-year planning horizon, there is optimism that the rate of resource consumption will decrease with the advent of more fuel-efficient technology.
+Fossil fuel consumption has an impact on air quality; the impacts on the environment from transportation energy use are contained in the Climate section of the 2007 Comprehensive Plan EIS.

-No changes to UGAs under either Alternative 2 or Alternative 3 would directly impact the Columbia River Gorge National Scenic Area, the Columbia River shoreline, the Vancouver Lake Lowlands, the Steigerwald Refuge, or the Ridgefield Wildlife Refuge, all areas with recognized scenic values.
+No changes to UGAs under the Preferred Alternative would directly impact the Columbia River Gorge National Scenic Area, the Columbia River shoreline, the Vancouver Lake Lowlands, the Steigerwald Refuge, or the Ridgefield Wildlife Refuge, all areas with recognized scenic values.